-3.4 • Customer types: customer (will pay but don't, can't pays but could, and can't pays 5.1 but wish to) financial difficulties, vulnerable customer, deceased - key elements and impact on collection process.
-Segmentation and profiling information including - customer availability payment behaviour, information about any logal action on incoluon or information about any legal action or insolvency - queries.
+3.4 Customer types: customer (will pay but don't, can't pays but could, and can't pays but wish to) financial difficulties, vulnerable customer, deceased - key elements and impact on collection process.
+Segmentation and profiling information including customer availability. payment behaviour. information about any legal action or insolvency. - queries.
 Impact of customer type on recovery process.
-Collections procedures including dynamic, tailored pathways for a full range of customer circumstances.
-Pathways have clear, simple information and advice; appropriate internal and external communication and signposting; and a clear escalation process.
+Collections procedures including dynamic, tailored pathways for a full range of sustainer singuration and customer circumstances.Pathways have clear, simple information and advice; appropriate internal and external communication and signposting; and a clear escalation process.
 Best practice is to tailor approach offered to customers without seeing and treating customers in situations of vulnerability as a different group. • Types of debt (consumer debt - sole trader, partnership, limited companies, limited companies, joint/several liability; and consumer debt including sole and joint personal accounts, joint and several liability and decreased debtors).
 4.1 Call and customer visit preparation.
-Legal and organisational requirements for contact methods e.g. - Timing Advice to customer about quality checks and recordings made during a call Verification of identity of a caller Information which is confidential to the organisation and the customer.
+Legal and organisational requirements for contact methods e.g. Timing.
+Advise to sustain a bout suplitude sets and recordings mode during a call Advice to customer about quality checks and recordings made during a call Verification of identity of a caller.
+Information which is confidential to the organisation and the customer.
 Techniques for effective customer contact - know your customer.
 How to make appropriate contact with customers, evidence to authenticate collectors' relations and explain their debt obligation.
 Action when unable to make contact with customer.
-4.2 Appropriate methods to establish customer's ability and willingness to pay e.g., income and expenditure statements Methods for confirming customer details.
-Validating authenticity and accuracy of customer information Questioning techniques to build an accurate picture of customer's situation.
-4.3 Methods for identifying and signposting customers in vulnerable circumstances including: Triggers - behaviours and what customer says on call to indicate potential vulnerability Use of red flags use of conversation tools: TEXAS, BLAKE, IDEA, SPIDER, BRUCE Consent arrangements are established to enable third parties.
+4.2 Appropriate methods to establish customer's ability and willingness to pay e.g., income and expenditure statements.
+Methods for confirming customer details.
+Validating authenticity and accuracy of system on information. customer information.Questioning techniques to build an accurate picture of customer's situation.
+4.3 Questioning techniques to build an accurate picture of customer's situation.
+Methods for identifying and signposting customers in vulnerable circumstances 4.5 including: Triggers - behaviours and what customer says on call to indicate potential vulnerability.
+Use of red flags. use of conversation tools: TEXAS, BLAKE, IDEA, SPIDER, BRUCE Consent arrangements are established to enable third parties.
 Consistent advice and treatment provided to those who are recently bereaved, have power of attorney or a third-party mandate.
-4.4 • Methods for supporting customers who struggle to pay e.g., forbearance and due consideration, affordable repayments, appropriate payments for customer type, social responsibility funds Departments/external agencies which can provide debt advice Disclosure policy, compliant with data protection requirements.
-Use of collections experts with time, authority and discretion to take a tailored
+4.4 Methods for supporting customers who struggle to pay e.g., forbearance and due consideration, affordable repayments, appropriate payments for customer type, social responsibility funds.
+Departments/external agencies which can provide debt advice.
+Disclosure policy, compliant with data protection requirements.
+Use of collections experts with time, authority and discretion to take a tailored approach for vulnerable customers.